SheruShafiq/Bit-Exam-Main/docs/testsDocs/CP2077-63/TestPlanCP2077-63.md

 ### **Test Approach:**

-- The test approach will be to use snapshot testing and unit testing to verify that the component renders correctly and its functionality works as expected.
+- The test approach will be to use unit testing to verify that the component renders correctly and its functionality works as expected.

 ### **Test Cases**

-- Snapshot Testing
 - Test that the component renders without errors.
-- Test that the component matches its snapshot.
-- Unit Testing
 - Test that the component's root element has an ID of "overlay".
-- Test that the component's progress bar element has a width that starts at 2% and increases to 60% over 4 seconds.
-- Test that the component's progress bar element has a height of 1px.
-- Test that the component's progress bar element has a white background color.
-- Test that the component's progress bar element has a transition duration of 4 seconds.
-- Test that the component's progress bar element has a margin top and bottom of 20px.
+- Progress bar is styled correctly
 - Test that the component's count-up element has a delay of 0, an end value of 100, and a duration of 4 seconds.
 - Test that the component's "Loaded" text is displayed.
 - Test that the component unmounts without errors.